PanPraescribens/primitive-survival/README.md

 Version 2.5.4 updates

- - added: updated translation - thanks @Zigthehedge
+ - Added: updated Russian translation - thanks @Zigthehedge
+ - Added: German translation - thanks Kiava
  - COULD NOT RECREATE: weir trap broken with latest release?  off center and shift right click sometimes throws error - thanks @TechRabbit
  - COULD NOT RECREATE: investigate this mod and medieval expansion not playing nice together @Kai
  - COULD NOT RECREATE: Tin bronze in a lure mold just resets and adds metal to the crucible?
 Sounds like server lag so update to the latest version of my mod @Nozarati
- - added: Attach pelts to vertical surfaces @Vallen
+ - Added: Attach pelts to vertical surfaces @Vallen
- - fixed: adding an oddball item (like a mechanical part) to an altar crashes the game - thanks @Hexedian
- - fixed: Added missing textures in pot/bowl for Perch and Carp - thanks @samkee00
+ - Added: melt down lures and metal fishing hooks
- - tweak: Made monkey bridge less expensive to craft (thanks @JakeCool19 for mentioning that on Discord)
+ - Tweak: Made monkey bridge less expensive to craft (thanks @JakeCool19 for mentioning that on Discord)
+ - Fixed: Added missing textures in pot/bowl for Perch and Carp - thanks @samkee00
- - fixed: metal dupe exploit melting down nails and spikes - thanks @Tels, @Shibby
+ - Fixed: metal dupe exploit melting down nails and spikes - thanks @Tels, @Shibby
- - added: melt down lures and metal fishing hooks
+ - Fixed: adding an oddball item (like a mechanical part) to an altar crashes the game - thanks @Hexedian
- - fixed: nail and spike placement makes block face invisible glitch - thanks @Tels
+ - Fixed: nail and spike placement makes block face invisible glitch - thanks @Tels

 -------------------